Dairy Council: School milk

+Carl Edvard Bloch (1872 - 1952) had carried out a similar study in Denmark in 1916.
+The Danish children's malnutrition was caused by a lack of Vitamin A. Earlier studies on diet and vitamins were conducted by Elmer McCollum and Harry Steenbock, and Thomas Burr Osborne (chemist).
+Not only were the boys, with additional milk, more healthy, but they had much more energy.
+In 1924 Diarmid Noel Paton, of the University of Glasgow, was consulted, as to how the study should proceed.

+British nutritionist Harriette Chick took inferences from the data of the study; the British Milk Publicity Board loved the report.

+Paediatrician Sir James Calvert Spence would conduct similar research in Britain, notably the Thousand Families Study, Newcastle upon Tyne.
+In the US the Special Milk Program was authorised in 1954, and formed part of the Child Nutrition Act in 1966.

-In 1929 it started the distribution of school milk for London County Council.
+In January 1929 the British Milk Publicity Board contacted London County Council, and started the distribution of milk at school.
 By October 1929 this was 200,000 children.
 By November 1930 this was 500,000 children in 80 local authorities.
 By 1931 this was 10% of schoolchildren.
 By 1934 it was 900,000 children.
 By 1937 it was two million children, and 2.75 million by 1938.

 World War II

 During WWII it had to curtail its activities as milk was heavily rationed.
 Sale of milk in the UK was three pints per head each week in 1939, rising to five pints in 1951.